ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/update.rst

 Update Artifacts
 ----------------

-To update an Artifact, the basic format is:
+The basic format for updating an Artifact is:

 .. code::